StealthEliteV1/LyricCord/README.md

 #### Discord Token
 **⚠️ WARNING: Sharing or exposing your token can lead to account theft.
 Never share your token with anyone!**
-1. Open Discord in your browser
+1. Open Discord in your browser (discord.com/app)
-2. Press F12 to open Developer Tools
+2. Press F12 to open Developer Tools (or right-click anywhere and select "Inspect")
-3. Go to the "Network" tab
+3. Go to the "Network" tab in Developer Tools
-4. Look for your token in the request headers
-5. Copy it and paste it into LyricCord
+4. In the Network tab, type "api" in the filter box at the top
+5. Click on any request that starts with "science" or "track"
+6. In the request details, look for the "Request Headers" section
+7. Find the "authorization" header - the value is your Discord token
+8. Copy the token (it's a long string of random letters and numbers)
+9. Paste it into LyricCord's Discord Token field

+**Note**: If you don't see any requests:
+- Try refreshing the Discord page (F5)
+- Make sure the "Preserve log" checkbox is enabled in the Network tab
+- Try sending a message or interacting with Discord to generate new requests

 #### Genius API Key (Optional)
 1. Visit [Genius API Clients](https://genius.com/api-clients)